The Pandora's Box Problem with Sequential Inspections: Numerical Study

 \section{Numerical Study}

 We conduct numerical experiments to further explore the characteristics of optimal policies and assess the effectiveness of natural candidate policies.
 Section~\ref{sec:numerical_instances} describes the process for generating a diverse set of problem instances.
 Section~\ref{sec:numerical_jay} quantifies the extent to which our theoretical characterization captures optimal decisions.
 Section~\ref{sec:numerical_index} compares the performance of various policies inspired by theoretical analysis.
-In Section~\ref{sec:exploring_p_opening_main}, we examine factors that increase the tendency of the optimal policies to P-open.
-Finally, in Section~\ref{sec:indeability} we measure the capacity of index policies for representing optimal decisions and propose a more general class of policies.
+Finally, in Section~\ref{sec:exploring_p_opening_main}, we examine factors that increase the tendency of the optimal policies to P-open.